 1. An active Etsy shop.
 Not just an Etsy buyer account — an opened shop with bank details and tax info on file.
 If your shop is still in onboarding (you haven't picked a name or confirmed your bank), Printify's OAuth callback will fail.
 Finish the Etsy Shop Setup wizard at etsy.com/sell first.

 2. A Printify account.
 Free is fine.
-Printify Premium ($29.99/month) cuts base product costs by roughly 20% but doesn't change the connect process.
-Most sellers don't need Premium until they're past 30–40 orders/month.
+Printify Premium cuts base product costs but doesn't change the connect process itself.
+Most sellers defer the Premium decision until they have real order volume to justify the monthly fee.

 4. A billing method ready for Printify.
 Your customer pays Etsy.
 Etsy pays you.
 Printify then charges you the base cost plus shipping when the order is sent to production.
 No card on file in Printify means orders sit in a "payment required" state and never ship.